Understanding Auto Insurance Requirements in Florida

 Minimum Coverage Requirements

-- Property Damage Liability (PDL): $10,000 to pay for damage you cause to someone else's property.
+- Property Damage Liability (PDL): $10,000 for damage to others’ property.

 Optional Coverage Types

-Common questions about Auto Insurance Requirements in Florida
+Common Questions about Auto Insurance in Florida

 Q: What happens if I don't have the required auto insurance in Florida?